digitalist/mysql_slice/README.md

 mysql_slice
 =

-create selective slice of database and tables from mysql select useful for transferring data from production to testing you can filter data going into tesging database by your own criteria so there are no real passwords or customer logins in development/testing environment
+create selective slice of database and tables from mysql

+select data to transfer from production to testing you can filter data going into tesging database by your own criteria so there are no real passwords or customer logins in development/testing environment